 Breaks & Aches: When Should I Go to the ER?

 Doing yardwork or housework.
+Jumping on a trampoline.
 Walking on ice.
+Climbing monkey bars.
 Walking on stairs.
-Enjoying a favorite sport.
+Playing sports or enjoying a favorite physical activity.
 Hanging holiday lights.
 Breathing.

 Fractures, breaks, bumps, bruises, contusions, sprains and strains.